I nodded.

 "Are you sure?" she said.
 "You know, sometimes I think you make up the Buddhist stuff as you go along."

-I shrugged in a manner that said, works for me.
-She sighed deeply and gave me one of those looks that said she'd like to slap me silly.
+I shrugged in a manner that clearly implied, Works for me.
+She sighed deeply and gave me a look that clearly implied she'd like to slap me silly.

 "Well, you may not have directly harmed him in your dream," she said, "but you supplied the brick."